ISMAIL-54/OverTheWire-challenges/Bandit.md

 --------------------------------------------------------------------------------------
 ### Level 18 &rarr; Level 19
 This level is easy.
-I tried connecting to bandit18 then displaying the content of **readme** file by disconnecting and saying byebye!
-All I have to do is specify the command to be executed at the same time as the ssh command, as follows:
+I tried to connect to **bandit18** and then display the contents of the **readme** file, but the session was disconnected, saying byebye!
+To overcome this, I simply specified the command to be executed at the same time as the ssh command, as follows:

-> ssh -p 2220 bandit18@bandit.labs.overthewire.org cat readme
+    ssh -p 2220 bandit18@bandit.labs.overthewire.org cat readme

 ![bandit18](/Img/Bandit/bandit18.png)